-In accordance with the provisions of applicable securities legislation, the Corporation had four (4) Named Executive Officers during the financial year ended December 31, 2018, namely John Wilton (President and CEO), Kristen Reinertson (CFO and Corporate Secretary), Derek Iwanaka (VP of Investor Relations & Corporate Development), and Harry Pokrandt (Former President and CEO).
+In accordance with the provisions of applicable securities legislation, the Corporation had three (3) Named Executive Officers during the financial year ended December 31, 2020, namely John Wilton (President, CEO and a director), Kristen Reinertson (CFO, Corporate Secretary and a director), and Derek Iwanaka (VP of Investor Relations & Corporate Development).

-The following table sets out certain information respecting the compensation paid to the Named Executive Officers of the Corporation during the financial years ended December 31, 2018, December 31, 2017, and December 31, 2016:
+The following table sets out certain information respecting the compensation paid to the Named Executive Officers of the Corporation during the financial years ended December 31, 2020, 2019, and 2018.